One mistake on-site can cost a tradie thousands. A damaged wall, an injured client, or stolen tools can wipe out months of income.

-If you work as a tradie, this guide will help you understand tradie insurance, its types, and when it becomes essential.
+If you work as a tradie in Australia, this guide will help you understand what insurance do tradies need, tradie insurance types, costs, and when insurance for tradies becomes essential.
 Let’s dive deeper into it.

 Tradie insurance is coverage made for people who work with tools, skills, and hands-on jobs.
 It protects tradies when things go wrong during work.
 Accidents happen even to careful workers.
 A ladder can fall.
 A pipe can burst.
 A client can trip over tools.
 Insurance helps pay for damage, injury, or legal costs linked to your work.